Vatisinl/cba_final_project/README.md

 ## Results

 ## Reproducing the previous analysis
+Firstly, we focused on studying the article [1] and reproducing the main results reported by the authors.
+Human transcriptomic data obtained via bulk RNA-seq sequencing of samples collected from 7 different tissues is the object of the analysis in [1].

 ## WGCNA
 The next stage of the project was to conduct WGCNA to find gene modules that change during ageing process.
 Due to technical reasons we used only samples from heart, liver and lung.